 Robin Hemphill, MD, MHP

-Acting Assistant Deputy USH for Quality, Safety and Value (10A4), Veterans Health Administration
+Acting, Assistant Deputy Under Secretary for Health for Quality, Safety & Value (10E2), Veterans Health Administration

 Dr. Robin Hemphill is a graduate of George Washington University Medical School.
 She completed an Internship in Internal Medicine followed by Emergency Medicine at the Joint Military Medical Centers in San Antonio, TX.
 After residency she was on active duty at Brooke Army Medical Center as an Attending Physician.
 During this time she was the Director of Risk Management and the Assistant Residency Director.
 She was involved in curriculum development for military emergency medicine residents and evaluated systems for methods of proactive error reduction.

 After the completion of her military obligation she joined the faculty at Vanderbilt University in the Department of Emergency Medicine as the Associate Program Director.
 She published in a variety of areas while at Vanderbilt and was involved in curriculum development and implementation of disaster preparedness issues for students, residents, nurses, and faculty within the University.
 Previously she was the Medical Director for the Tennessee State HRSA Hospital Bioterrorism Preparedness Program as well as for the National Center for Emergency Preparedness at Vanderbilt.
 She was also involved in local planning and preparedness issues for the City of Nashville and was the Medical Director for the developing Nashville Urban Search and Rescue Team.
 During this time she was also the President of the Tennessee College of Emergency Physicians.
 While at Vanderbilt she completed a Masters in Public Health with a focus on syndromic surveillance.